Business Mistakes to Avoid When Starting a Business

 And what if Vera’s thingamabobs look/smell/feel/taste better than yours?
 6 Ways to Find Out What the Competition is Up To will show you how to keep tabs on the competition that matters.

 Another aspect of competition you need to understand is market saturation.
 The pie is only so big, so to speak, for every product or service.
-So, for instance, if you want to open a dog grooming business, there may not be any “room” left in your local area to do so because of the number of dog grooming businesses that already exist.
+So, for instance, if you want to open a dog grooming business, there may not be any “room” left in your local area to do so because of the number of dog grooming businesses that already exist; the market is already "saturated" with this kind of business.

 5) Not taking into account your own strengths and weaknesses.

 We all have them.
 Unfortunately, sometimes our strengths or weaknesses don’t fit well with the business model we want to use, leading to disastrous results.
 For example, if you’re not a friendly, outgoing type of person with good people skills, retail is not for you.
-It doesn’t matter how many years you’ve dreamed of opening that ice cream parlour or book store, it’s not for you.
+It doesn’t matter how many years you’ve dreamed of opening that ice cream parlor or bookstore, it’s not for you.

 6) Not understanding what you’re actually selling.